ConsolidatedSky/NEFARAM/README.md

 ### DONE !
 You can save and never have to do this again !
 Unless you update the list of course ;)

 ## Known Bugs
-The list is stable and you should not have too many CTDs however as I couldnt test thoroughly all the quests i put in there, so there might be some bugs there (especially the loverlab quests, full of ideas but the execution is variable).
+The list is stable and you should not have too many CTDs however as I couldnt test thoroughly all the quests I put in there, so there might be some bugs there (especially the loverlab quests, full of good ideas but the execution is variable).
 If you report those to me I can help and incorporate the bugfixes into next releases.

+Fighting with the arms bounds has funky animations because Devious Devices was made for FNIS and this modlist uses Nemesis.

 Some clothes which are supposed to be translucent sometimes have weird reflections or opacity due to ENB light at night or in interiors.

-Schlongs of Skyrim can interfere with some underwear (phantom dick bug) When you want to dismiss a follower sometimes they are not dismissed, thats because they are still a Devious Follower.
+Schlongs of Skyrim can interfere with some underwear (phantom dick bug).

+When you want to dismiss a follower sometimes they are not dismissed, thats because they are still a Devious Follower.
 I need to manually patch all dialogues...
 Ill get around to it someday.

 ## Credits